unky4/Probabilistic-Tractography/README.md

 The runner also accepts the readable alias `--threshold 0.0001` and converts it to FSL's `-thr 0.0001` before running `fslmaths`.

+## Note

+This is a cleaned/generalised research pipeline.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.